brefphp/symfony-messenger/README.md

 we will not be able to publish Symfony Messenger messages on S3 but we can get notified when a file is uploaded/changed.

+Since the S3 consumer is not connected to any transport we will use `no_transport: true` to avoid getting a "Missing transport exception" thrown when building.

 ```yaml
 # config/packages/messenger.yaml
 bref_messenger: